Jeremy Quin

-Sir Jeremy Mark Quin (born 24 September 1968) is a British Conservative politician who served as the Member of Parliament (MP) for Horsham from 2015–2024.
-He served as Minister of State for Defence Procurement from February 2020 to September 2022 before briefly serving as Minister of State for Crime, Policing and Fire during which time he oversaw security arrangements for Queen Elizabeth II's funeral.
+Sir Jeremy Mark Quin (born 24 September 1968) is a British Conservative politician who served as the Member of Parliament (MP) for Horsham from 2015 to 2024.
+He served as Minister of State for Defence Procurement from February 2020 to September 2022 before briefly serving as Minister of State for Crime, Policing and Fire, during which time he oversaw security arrangements for Queen Elizabeth II's funeral.

 Following this, Rishi Sunak appointed him to be Paymaster General and Minister for the Cabinet Office.
 Quin resigned from Sunak's government in the November 2023 British cabinet reshuffle and was knighted in the 2023 Political Honours for public and political service.
 He became Chair of the Defence Select Committee in January 2024.
-Quin lost his seat in the 2024 General Election and was later that year appointed as a team member for the externally led Strategic Defence Review ordered by Keir Starmer.
+Quin lost his seat in the 2024 general election and was later that year appointed as a team member for the externally led Strategic Defence Review ordered by Keir Starmer.

 Early life and career

 Jeremy Quin was born on 24 September 1968 in Aylesbury.
 He was educated at St Albans School, before studying at Hertford College, Oxford.
 Whilst at Oxford he served as President of the Oxford Union; John Evelyn, the Cherwell gossip columnist, described Quin's "Great Life Plan" as "Oxford, Union presidency, merchant banking, safe Tory seat".

 After graduating from Oxford University, he joined NatWest Securities, which later merged into Deutsche Bank; in 2001, Quin became a Managing Director of the firm.
 In 2008 and 2009, he served on secondment as Senior Corporate Financial Adviser to HM Treasury advising on the government's response to the 2008 financial crisis.